 Note: The letter should explain why you want your particular case reconsidered.
 Send it to the tribunal office and venue that dealt with the case.
 But, you will need a valid reason to get a reconsideration such as:

 There may be cases where you believe the employment tribunal made a legal mistake.
 If so, you can make an appeal to the Employment Appeal Tribunal.

-Legislation exists on how cases get handled in employment tribunals.
-The process applies from the start of a claim to what happens at a hearing.
-You also need to follow the same rules and processes.
+Legislation exists on how cases get handled in Employment Tribunals.
+The legal process applies from the start of a claim to what happens at a hearing.
+Thus, you will also need to follow the same rules and processes for tribunals.

-Employment Tribunal Hearings and Procedures in the United Kingdom
+Employment Tribunal Hearings and Procedures in United Kingdom